carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 Succeeded
 ```

 **4. Install the Package**: To install a Carvel Package, we need to create PackageInstall Kubernetes resource.
-A Package Install will install the nginx helm chart and its underlying resources on a Kubernetes cluster.
+A Package Install will install the Nginx helm chart and its underlying resources on a Kubernetes cluster.
 A `PackageInstall` references a `Package`.
 Thus, we can create the `PackageInstall` yaml from the `Package` CR.

 In this example, we will provide our custom values via secret.
 There are other ways we can provide the values like configMap etc.

-**NOTE**: If you are using minikube, for nginx service to be in `ACTIVE` state, start `minikube tunnel` in another window as services of LoadBalancer types do not come up otherwise in minikube.
+**NOTE**: If you are using minikube, for Nginx service to be in `ACTIVE` state, start `minikube tunnel` in another window as services of LoadBalancer types do not come up otherwise in minikube.

 Save the below PackageInstall CR to a file named `pkgInstall.yaml`
 ```yaml